tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 I want to thank _Jonas Sys_ as well.
 The arrival of the new TOPL members has made this past year at the lab especially rewarding, and I’m confident they’ll produce fantastic research in the years ahead.

 I wish to thank _Francisco Ferreira Ruiz_ for providing the hardware that enabled the research on multiverse debugging in @chap:multiverse.
+And thanks to _Oliver Dukes_ for his advice on the performance analysis in @sec:performance.

 // Collega's: Jonathan, Charlotte, Niko, Steven, Jorg en anderen I want to thank my past and present colleagues at WINST (formerly TWIST) for making the office really a joyful place to be.